jbukoski/PotentialNaturalRegeneration/README.md

 1. Althought it is ambigous, I produced both, point based and on buffer analysis: **Slope I did not include a buffer because we want the information at the point with natural regeneration or without natural regeneration, so we need the data at the point only.** :heavy_check_mark:

 **Some other points**
-* the scale of the focal window size: it will be somewhere in the 0.5-2km radius range (yet to be determined exactly). :heavy_check_mark:
+* the scale of the focal window size: it will be somewhere in the ~~0.5-~~ 2km radius range (yet to be determined exactly). (accorded by e-mail [25 de set de 2019] that focal window will be done on 2 Km only ) :heavy_check_mark:

 1. Non-restorable areas:
     On Pablo's paper: we mask (exclude):